lorenarms/Vidly/README.md

 _Vidly Movies index showing Datatables_

 <p>
 This project, called "Vidly", is an ASP.NET Core web application built with C# (and a wee bit'o javascript).
-The project is a database for a video rental service consisting of a list of Movies to rent and Customers who can rent those movies.
-The proeject was built folowing the tutorial by Mosh Hamedani, which can be found <a href="https://codewithmosh.com/p/asp-net-mvc">here</a>.
+It is a database for a video rental service consisting of a list of Movies to rent and Customers who can rent those movies.
+To build Vidly I folowed the tutorial by Mosh Hamedani, which can be found <a href="https://codewithmosh.com/p/asp-net-mvc">here</a>.
 </p>
 <img src="https://github.com/lorenarms/Vidly/blob/master/Vidly/Screenshots/Movies%20delete%20dialog.png">